MicrosoftDocs/powerquery-docs/powerquery-docs/merge-operations-overview.md

 After hitting OK in the Merge window, the base table of your query will have all of the columns from your left table and a new column with the same name of your right table which holds the values correspondant from the right table on a row by row basis.

-From here, you can choose to expand the fields from this new table column, which will be the fields from your right table:
+From here, you can choose to expand or aggregate the fields from this new table column, which will be the fields from your right table:

 ![Expand table column](images/me-merge-operations-overview-expand-table-column.png)

+>[!Note]
+>Currently the Power Query Online experience only provides the expand operation in its interface.
+The option to *aggregate* will be added later down this year.

 ## Join Kinds